Skip to main content

 Facilities

-The Anthropology department is housed in the Dawson Building.
-It is conveniently located next to the main library, and close to lots of other departments and university services.
+We are based in the Dawson Building, conveniently located next to the main library, and close to lots of other departments and university services.
+We have a common room which students are welcome to use for studying and socialising.

-We also house a number of research centres and laboratories including an Infancy and Sleep Centre which investigates infant and child sleep; the Physical Activity Lab to monitor physical activity levels in our everyday lives and an Ecology and Endocrinology Laboratory which is equipped to analyse human samples.
+We also house a number of research centres and laboratories including an Infancy and Sleep Centre, a Physical Activity Lab and an Ecology and Endocrinology Laboratory which is equipped to analyse human samples.

 Psychology